Farama-Foundation/PettingZoo/docs/classic/rps.md

 #### Rock, Paper, Scissors

-If the game played is Rock, Paper, Scissors, the observation is the last oppoent action and its space is a scalar value with 4 possible values.
+If the game played is the standard Rock, Paper, Scissors, the observation is the last opponent action and its space is a scalar value with 4 possible values.
 Since both players reveal their choices at the same time, the observation is None until both players have acted.
 Therefore, 3 represents no action taken yet.
 Rock is represented with 0, paper with 1 and scissors with 2.

 | Value  |  Observation |
 | :----: | :---------:  |